Spellhold-Studios/.github/CONTRIBUTING.md

 - [Writing Commit Messages](#memo-writing-commit-messages)
 - [Credits](#pray-credits)

-## :book: Code of Conduct
+## :book: Community Guidelines

-Please review our [Code of Conduct](https://github.com/Spellhold-Studios/.github/blob/main/CODE_OF_CONDUCT.md).
-It is in effect at all times.
-We expect it to be honored by everyone who contributes to this project.
+First, please review the [Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).
+They are in effect at all times and we expect them to be honored by everyone who contributes to this project.

 ## :question: Asking Questions

-[GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are not the appropriate place to ask questions about this project and should be reserved for filing bug or compatibility reports.
-If you want to ask a question, give a suggestion, or comment on this project, please use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) instead.
+If you would like to ask a question, give a suggestion, or comment on this project, please use [Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion).
+Note that [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) should be reserved for filing bug or compatibility reports.

 ## :inbox_tray: Opening Issues